centic9/debian-packages/README.md

 A possible solution is to host the building logic in a separate repository and fetch the proper sources for the package via parameters to the workflow.

 See [debian-package-debcraft.yml](https://github.com/centic9/debian-packages/blob/main/.github/workflows/debian-package-debcraft.yml) for a resulting Github Action which can build any package as long as sources are available in a repository on GitHub.

+# DownloadPackages

+Used to fetch all resulting artifacts

+# ListArtifacts

+Lists resulting artifacts

+# TriggerBuilds

+Trigger builds for any newer branch on a number of repositories on GitHub.